TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 2. The thing that you want to identify does not have a readily available identifier.
 3. The thing that you want to identify has one or more properties that together allow the thing to be uniquely identified.

-A benefit of `addHashedIri()` is that the created IRIs are the same across different ETL runs over the same source data.
+A benefit of `#!ts addHashedIri()` is that the created IRIs are the same across different ETL runs over the same source data.

 A downside of `addHashedIri()` is that it can take a lot of time to figure out which set of properties make every IRI unique.
 (In database theory this process is known as 'composite key detection'.)
 Furthermore, having to adjust the hashed content later may pose a maintenance burden.